box/boxcli/examples/Inactive Users Report/README.md

 # Report Inactive Users #

 ## Overview ##
-The Report Inactive Users script utilizes the Box CLI to generate a `.csv` file with list of users which inactive for last specific days.
+The Report Inactive Users script utilizes the Box CLI to generate a `.csv` file with a list of users which are inactive for last specific days.

-The script will get list of all users in the enterprise, mapping with Box Events in last specific days, for users which have [role](https://developer.box.com/reference/resources/user--full/#param-role) `user` and not an App user will be checked.
-All user which don't have any event in last days, will be consider as inactive and write into a `.csv` file.
-Result file from this script can be compatible for other scripts like [Users Deprovisioning Automation](/examples/User%20Deprovisioning).
+The script will get list of all users in the enterprise, mapping with Box Events in last specific days, for users who have [role](https://developer.box.com/reference/resources/user--full/#param-role) `user` and not an App user will be checked.
+All users which don't have any event in last days, will be considered as inactive and written into a `.csv` file.
+Result file from this script can be compatible with other scripts like [Users Deprovisioning Automation](/examples/User%20Deprovisioning).

 List of [event type](https://developer.box.com/reference/resources/event/#param-event_type) can be mark as an active user (can be change by modify the script): `LOGIN`,`UPLOAD`,`COPY`,`MOVE`,`PREVIEW`,`DOWNLOAD`,`EDIT`,`DELETE`,`UNDELETE`,`LOCK`,`UNLOCK`, `NEW_USER`